poovarasansivakumar2003/Marvel_Batch_4_works/markdown/instagram.md

 ![Hipstamatic app](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQjbJiH9jiURLWcBsVPH7BIqwJwCUZDxnk3CA&amp;usqp=CAU)

-&gt; Launch of the iOS App
+> Launch of the iOS App

 The Instagram app was launched on `Oct.
 6, 2010`, and racked up **2 000 users** in one day.
 At the end of the first week, Instagram had been downloaded **10 000 times**, and by mid-December, the number of users had reached one million.
 The timing of the app’s release ended up being fortuitous because the iPhone 4 featuring an improved camera–had launched just a few months earlier, in `June 2010`.